polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 - The [`frame-metadata`](https://github.com/paritytech/frame-metadata) crate describes the structure of the runtime based on the registry provided by the `scale-info` crate.

-- Substrate nodes provide the RPC method `state_getMetadata` to return a complete description of all the types in the current runtime as a hex-encoded vector of SCALE-encoded bytes.
+- Nodes provide the RPC method `state_getMetadata` to return a complete description of all the types in the current runtime as a hex-encoded vector of SCALE-encoded bytes.

 <!-- The following diagram provides a simplified overview of how the metadata is generated when the runtime logic is compiled and then accessed by connecting to the node with an RPC request.